AdobeDocs/campaign-learn.en/help/control-panel-tutorials/control-panel-overview.md

 Control Panel allows Adobe Campaign administrators to monitor key assets and perform administrative tasks, such as managing the SFTP storage by instance, allow listing IP addresses, or managing GPG keys.

+See the [Release Notes](https://experienceleague.adobe.com/docs/control-panel/using/release-notes.html) information on the latest product releases.

 ## Staff Picks

 <table>